-“For under $2,000, I live like a king,” one American retiree in Chiang Mai, Thailand, tells Bankrate.
-Thai people are gracious, the food is delicious and inexpensive and Chiang Mai, a culturally rich city of about 148,000 in the country’s north, is home to many Westerners.
-The health care system is good and medical costs are low, Bankrate adds.
+One American retiree in Chiang Mai, Thailand, tells Bankrate, “for under $2,000, I live like a king.”
+Thai people are gracious, the food is delicious and inexpensive, and Chiang Mai — a culturally rich city of about 148,000 in the country’s north — is home to many Westerners.
+The health care system is good, and medical costs are low, Bankrate adds.

 8. Granada, Nicaragua

 North Americans find the cost of living low in the Central American country of Nicaragua.
-Granada, a colonial town named after the Andalusian city in Spain. was founded by conquistadors in the mid-16th century on the shore of Lake Nicaragua.
+Granada, a colonial town on the shore of Lake Nicaragua named after the Andalusian city in Spain, was founded by conquistadors in the mid-16th century.
 Today, it attracts a small community of American expats.
 Bonnie Hayman of International Living calls Nicaragua the “safest country in Central America.”

-Colonial homes with high ceilings, painted tiles and private courtyards can be purchased in Granada for as little as $40,000, Kathleen Peddicord, of Live And Invest Overseas, writes at U.S. News.
-High school sweethearts Pat and Rich Buff, who moved to Granada from Austin, Texas., tell International Living that they live comfortably there for $1,200 to $1,500 a month.
+Colonial homes with high ceilings, painted tiles and private courtyards can be purchased in Granada for as little as $40,000, Kathleen Peddicord writes at U.S. News & World Report.
+High school sweethearts Pat and Rich Buff, who moved to Granada from Austin, Texas, tell International Living that they live comfortably there for $1,200 to $1,500 a month.